druce/druce.github.io/_posts/2020-10-12-hyperparameter-tuning-with-xgboost-ray-tune-hyperopt-and-optuna.md

 In every case I've applied them, Hyperopt and Optuna have given me at least a small improvement in the best metrics I found using grid search methods.
 Bayesian optimization tunes faster with a less manual process vs. sequential tuning.
 It's fire-and-forget.

-Is the Ray framework the way to go for hyperparameter tuning?
+Is Ray Tune the way to go for hyperparameter tuning?
 Provisionally, yes.
 Ray provides integration between the underlying ML (e.g. XGBoost), the Bayesian search (e.g. Hyperopt), and early stopping (ASHA).
 It allows us to easily swap search algorithms.

-There are other alternatives in the [Ray docs](https://docs.ray.io/en/master/tune/api_docs/suggestion.html) but these seem to be the most popular, and I haven't got the others to run yet.
+There are other alternative search algorithms in the [Ray docs](https://docs.ray.io/en/master/tune/api_docs/suggestion.html) but these seem to be the most popular, and I haven't got the others to run yet.
 If after a while I find I am always using e.g. Hyperopt and never use clusters, I might use the native Hyperopt/XGBoost integration without Ray, to access any native Hyperopt features and because it's one less technology in the stack.

 Clusters?
 Most of the time I don't have a need, costs add up, did not see as large a speedup as expected.
-I only see < 2x speedup on the 32-instance cluster.
-Setting up the test I expected at least 2-4x speedup, and a better RMSE, and the former didn't happen.
+I only see  ~2x speedup on the 32-instance cluster.
+Setting up the test I expected a bit less than 4x speedup accounting for slightly less-than-linear scaling..
 The longest run I have tried, with 4096 samples, ran overnight on desktop.
 My MacBook Pro w/16 threads and desktop with 12 threads and GPU are plenty powerful for this data set.
 Still, it's useful to have the clustering option in the back pocket.
 In production, it may be more standard and maintainable to deploy with e.g. Terraform, Kubernetes than the Ray native YAML cluster config file.
-If you want to train big data at scale you need to really understand and streamline your pipeline
+If you want to train big data at scale you need to really understand and streamline your pipeline.

-It continues to surprise me that Elasticnet, i.e. regularized linear regression, performs similar to boosting on this dataset.
+It continues to surprise me that ElasticNet, i.e. regularized linear regression, performs similar to boosting on this dataset.
 I heavily engineered features so that linear methods work well.
-Predictors were chosen using Lasso/Elasticnet and I used log and Box-Cox transforms to force predictors to follow assumptions of least-squares.
+Predictors were chosen using Lasso/ElasticNet and I used log and Box-Cox transforms to force predictors to follow assumptions of least-squares.

-This may tend to validate one of the [critiques of machine learning](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3624052), that the most powerful ML methods don't necessarily always converge all the way to the best solution.
+This may tend to validate one of the [critiques of machine learning](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3624052), that the most powerful machine learning methods don't necessarily always converge all the way to the best solution.
 If you have a ground truth that is linear plus noise, a complex XGBoost or neural network algorithm should get arbitrarily close to the closed-form optimal solution, but will probably never match the optimal solution exactly.
 XGBoost regression is piecewise constant and the complex neural network is subject to the vagaries of stochastic gradient descent.
-I thought arbitrarily close meant almost indistinguishable, but clearly this is not always the case.
+I thought arbitrarily close meant almost indistinguishable, given that gradient boosting is the gold standard for tabular data.
+But clearly this is not always the case.

-Elasticnet with L1 + L2 regularization plus gradient descent and hyperparameter optimization is still machine learning.
-It's simply the form of ML best matched to this problem.
+ElasticNet with L1 + L2 regularization plus gradient descent and hyperparameter optimization is still machine learning.
+It's simply a form of ML better matched to this problem.
 In the real world where data sets don't match assumptions of OLS, gradient boosting generally performs extremely well.
-And even on this dataset, engineered for success with the linear models, SVR and KernelRidge performed better than Elasticnet (not shown) and ensembling Elasticnet with XGBoost, LightGBM, SVR, neural networks worked best of all.
+And even on this dataset, engineered for success with the linear models, SVR and KernelRidge performed better than ElasticNet (not shown) and ensembling ElasticNet with XGBoost, LightGBM, SVR, neural networks worked best of all.

 To paraphrase Casey Stengel, clever feature engineering will always outperform clever model algorithms and vice-versa[^2].
 But improving your hyperparameters will always improve your results.
 Bayesian optimization can be considered a best practice.